evanrichter/base16-binary-ninja/README.md

 After cloning this repo, simply copy the .theme files desired into your binaryninja themes folder.
 On Linux, this is `~/.binaryninja/themes/`.
 Themes may be selected from Edit->Preferences->Color theme.

+## Color issues?

+Please let me know what theme and what you think looks bad, or wrong about it!
+Open an issue here and I'd be glad to help.